-The WCC is an ambitious partnership between leaders from federal, state, local, and tribal government, the private sector, and environmental groups committed to reducing diesel emissions along the West Coast.
-Partners come from all over Western North America, including: Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Washington, the Pacific Islands, Canada and Mexico.
-The WCC is part of the US EPA National Clean Diesel Campaign (www.epa.gov/cleandiesel).
+The WCC is an ambitious partnership between leaders from federal, state, local, and tribal government, the private sector, academia, and environmental groups committed to reducing diesel emissions along the West Coast.
+Partners come from all over Western North America, including: Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Washington, Canada, Mexico and the Pacific Islands.
+The WCC is facilitated by the US EPA DERA Program.